minus5/examples-services/slides.md

 # SuperSport

 ### SuperSport

-Our most significat client (and at the same time our partner) is SuperSport betting company.
+The case study I will use in this talk is SuperSport betting company.

 SuperSport is the largest betting company in Croatia (20TB monthly data transfer, 9M monthly business transactions).
+We like to think of it also as the lagest online business in Croatia.
 It started 12 years ago with several bet-shops.
 It was the first company in Croatia to introduce betting machines in public places (10 years ago) and also the first one to introduce online betting on the first day it became legally possible (7 years ago).
 Today SuperSport holds the dominant position in the betting industry in Croatia.

 ### Minus5 and SuperSport